Free Wales Army: Irish Republican Army

-Symbols
+International Celtic Army

+In addition to its Irish connections, the Free Wales Army cultivated close ties with other Celtic nationalist movements and advocated the creation of a unified "International Celtic Army", also referred to as the "Celtic Guard".
+Meetings between these organisations were typically held at the Glandenys estate of Julian Cayo-Evans and included representatives of the Scottish Liberation Army (SLA) and the Breton Liberation Front (FLB).
+Arrangements included a shared network of safe houses and plans for coordinated actions between the groups.
+Yann Fouéré, who served on the FLB's état-major, was among those who maintained contacts with the FWA.
+The organisation issued a medal known as the "Celtic Cross" to its members for "valour in the field", which Dennis Coslett was allegedly awarded.
+Other movements are said to have attended meetings with Cayo-Evans, including Basque, Flemish, Manx, Québécois nationalists, as well as the Palestine Liberation Organization (PLO).

+Symbolism

-The army's motto was "Fe godwn ni eto", Welsh for "We shall rise again".
-Its adopted symbol, the Eryr Wen, was a shorthand heraldic white eagle that adorned the flags and uniforms of the organisation that was designed in 1952 by Harri Webb.
+The Free Wales Army's motto was "Fe godwn ni eto" (lit. 'we shall rise again').
+Its adopted symbol, Yr Eryr Wen, was a shorthand heraldic white eagle that adorned the flags and uniforms of the organisation that was designed in 1952 by Harri Webb.
 Drawing from the ancient Welsh poetic tradition, the eagle is intended to represent the eagles of Snowdonia, which in Welsh mythology are said to protect Wales.
 This symbolism features in Llywarch ap Llywelyn's 13th century poem, Mab Darogan.
 Translated from Middle Welsh into English, the poem reads: "Myrddin's prophecy is that a king shall come with heroism from among the Welsh people.
 Prophets have said that generous men shall be reborn of the lineage of the eagles of Snowdonia."
-Being a skilled metalworker, Tony Lewis adapted Webb's symbol into metal cap badges that were affixed to the caps of FWA members.
+This symbolism has been associated with Owain ap Gruffudd (c.
+1100-1170), commonly known as Owain Gwynedd, to whom a coat of arms bearing three golden eagles was retroactively attributed.
+In 2012, these arms were officially adopted as the flag of Caernarfonshire.
+Owain ruled the Kingdom of Gwynedd during the 12th century and successfully resisted Henry II's attempted Anglo-Norman expansion into Wales at the Battle of Ewloe in July 1157.
+During an interview by ITN in July 1966, Julian Cayo-Evans described the symbol as deriving from a legend that the eagles of Snowdonia would warn the people of Wales when English forces were approaching.
+Being a skilled metalworker, Toni Lewis adapted the symbol into metal insignia that were affixed to the caps of FWA members.